canonical/nginx-ingress-integrator-operator/docs/explanation/what-is-ingress.md

 The charm can be configured via a relation (see [this page](https://charmhub.io/nginx-ingress-integrator/libraries/ingress) for details on the ingress library as an easy method of integrating Operator Framework charms with it), or via `juju config` directly.

-The reason for offering both relation and direct `juju config` support is that providing the relation means charm authors can make the experience better for end users by implementing the relation, but if a charm doesn’t yet implement the relation it can still be used with this charm and configured manually.
+The reason for offering both relation and direct `juju config` support is that providing the relation means charm authors can make the experience better for end users by implementing the relation.
+If a charm doesn’t implement the relation it can still be used with this charm and configured manually.

-The charm supports the following via the relation:
+Using the relation, the charm supports the following features:

 * Rate limiting (with an allowlist for exclusions by CIDRs).
 * Setting maximum allowed body size for file uploads.